-Primary to creating a sense of unity within a community is decided upon a shared identity.
+Primary to creating a sense of unity within a community is deciding upon a shared identity.
 This includes a detailing of values that are held by the community as a whole, what makes the community unique and valuable, and a commitment to preserve those things.
-This can be a difficult task to undertake, as many members of the community have different experiences of the community and see different values within the community.
-Further, a competition between individual values and interests and those of the community are sure to come up in this discussion.
-This is why relationships of trust and mutuality need to be established first, before a community identity can be formed.
+This can be a difficult task to undertake, as many members of the community have different experiences within the community, and see different values therein.
+Further, a competition between individual values and interests, and those of the community, are sure to come up in this discussion.
+This is why relationships based of trust and mutuality need to be established first, before a community identity can be formed.
 The residents need to understand what makes each individual unique, respecting the perspective of the others.
 Only when differences are understood can similarities be drawn out and emphasized.

 Creating a community identity, though, can also be difficult because of the variety and size of the community.
-At this point, it would be wise to take stalk of all the assets within the community, including churches, social projects, resident skills, banks, stores etc. A list and/or map of these things can inform the identity of a community because it can show them what they value.
+At this point, it would be wise to assess all the assets within the community, including churches, social projects, resident skills, banks, stores, etc. A list and/or map of these things can help to develop the identity of a community because it can show them what they value.

-The New Organizing Institute, again, focuses on story as the means to creating a group identity.
+The New Organizing Institute, again, focuses on storytelling as the means to create a group identity.
 They suggest that the community write what they call “The Story of Us” (Organizing and Leadership, 2011).
-Having this story will allow them to draw more people from the community to participation because they too will identify with the story being told.
+Having this story will allow them to draw more people from the community to participate, because they will identify with the story being told.
 The Story of Us also goes one step further, in defining what the community is called to do.

 Creating A Vision

 After relationships based on trust are formed, and a collective identity created, the community is ready to cast a vision for itself in the future.
-This was tied as the fifth most mentioned topic by favela leaders.
+This tied as the fifth most-mentioned topic by favela leaders.
 Now that the community has agreed on who it is as a unit, they can begin to set goals for themselves.
 Who do they want the community to be in twenty years?
-What aspects of the community are vital to it’s identity and need to be retained?
+What aspects of the community are vital to its identity and need to be retained?
 What goals can they work toward?
 Once a vision and goals are created for the community, they can move toward achieving them.
 This will look different for each favela, as each is different.

 Concerns

-It is important to remember that no resident’s association or community organization every gets the participation of 100% of the residents in the community.
+It is important to remember that no residents’ association or community organization ever gets the participation of 100% of the residents in the community.
 This is practically unheard of in the organizing world, and new organizers should take heed to remember this, so as not to be discouraged by it.
 In no way does this lessen the validity of the identity and vision created by the group that is present.

 Community Projects